swiftlang/swift-evolution/proposals/NNNN-swiftpm-system-module-search-paths.md

 For example to import a module map representing the GTK library a user must first have a copy of GTK and its headers installed.
-On Debian based systems the install name for this system package is `libgtk-3-0-dev` which is not entirely intuitive.
+On Debian based systems the install name for this System Package is `libgtk-3-0-dev` which is not entirely intuitive.

 For example, Homebrew and MacPorts on OS X install to prefixes other than `/usr`.
 `.modulemap` files must specify headers with absolute paths.
 The standard we